MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2019-03-02-Teaching-Philosophy.md

 date: 2019-03-02
 ---

+      Engaged pedagogy does not seek simply to empower students.
+Any classroom that employs a holistic model of learning will also be a place where teachers grow, and are empowered by the process. - bell hooks

 It is not lost on students the imperial nature of both the classroom (what they are being taught) and the university (how this thought is made meaningful in society).
 If students are thinking (and they are!) that the education they receive is meaningless other than as means to progress through society, then they will both not learn the material well and also necessarily resign themselves to being complicit in a system which at best disempowers them on their journey to knowledge and at worst actively oppresses them and their communities.

 However, the material we teach is not necessarily meaningless, though these students are correct that they have no inherent worth.
 It is our job as teachers to make what we are teaching meaningful for the students in a way that generates useful knowledges in the classroom, which could then lead to a university that can achieve that lofty goal of liberation through education.